James T. Aubrey: Streamlining

-By the end of the fiscal year, the company made a profit of $1.5 million, a remarkable turnaround for a company which posted a $35 million loss one year before.
+By the end of the fiscal year, MGM made a profit of $1.5 million, a remarkable turnaround for a company which posted a $35 million loss one year before.
 In January 1971, Aubrey declared, "we are pleased that the company has been turned around.
 Through the policies of this management, including a complete reorganization, substantial economies, consolidation of operations and through better performance of recent films, we have been able to operate substantially in the black."
 In that same month, Aubrey announced the company was in merger talks with 20th Century Fox, days after Fox fired its top executives, Richard D. Zanuck and David Brown.
 Two weeks later, he announced the talks had ended.
 However, Darryl F. Zanuck, chairman and CEO of Fox, publicly denied any negotiations.
 "There have not been and are not now and are not scheduled for the future any discussions concerning a merger or any other type of combination between our two companies," he told the press.

 Practical approach

 Aubrey was hands-on with MGM's work, personally making edits to films.
-The New York Times Magazine wrote, "Aubrey's heavy involvement with every creative detail of MGM's pictures far surpassed his immersal in CBS's scripts."
+The New York Times Magazine wrote, "Aubrey's heavy involvement with every creative detail of MGM's pictures far surpassed his immersal in CBS's scripts".
 After making edits to the film Going Home starring Robert Mitchum, director Herbert B. Leonard publicly protested.
 "He unilaterally and arbitrarily raped the picture", he told Time magazine in 1971.
 Director Blake Edwards was angry with changes Aubrey made to the film Wild Rovers with William Holden, telling The New York Times Magazine, "Cuts?
 He doesn't know as much as a first-year cinema student.
-He cut the heart right out of it."
+He cut the heart right out of it".
 Television producer Bruce Geller, who created the Mission: Impossible series, had his name removed from the credits of his first film, Corky, because of Aubrey's edits.
 The producer of the film Chandler, Michael S. Laughlin, and its director, Paul Magwood, took out a full-page advert in the trade papers declaring: